What Happens to Norway Without Oil Income?

 - In fact only 33% of Norwegian exports are oil and gas today (net export).

 - Only 14% of the GDP is oil and gas related.

 This even inflates the numbers for the oil sector.
-We have to take into account that a lot of Norwegian GDP involves activities in the north sea such as exploration, drilling, building platforms etc which is no longer necessary after the oil industry is closed down.
-For instance building an oil platform adds to Norwegian GDP, but has no effect on the perceived wealth and prosperity of mainland Norway.
+We have to take into account that a lot of Norwegian GDP involves activities in the North Sea such as exploration, drilling, building platforms, and so on — all of which will no longer be necessary after the oil industry is closed down.
+For instance, building an oil platform adds to Norwegian GDP, but has no effect on the perceived wealth and prosperity of mainland Norway.
 Thus if we look at the influence of the oil industry on mainland Norway (excluding the North Sea activity) then that is 8.8%, significantly lower than the assumed 14%.

 How To Replace Oil Exports

 It is easy to assume that if the oil industry is gone, Norway needs to find another industry to replace the 33% of its exports which are suddenly gone.
 But this is simply not true.

 As I explained earlier, a country really only needs to match its imports.
 Norway needs to export goods and services of equal value to its exports.